How Do I Teach Myself Breakdancing?

 - Helmet – Some BBOYs think wearing a helmet is lame when doing headspins, that may be true.
-But there no better piece of gear for practicing headspins than a good skateboarding helmet.
-The helmet provides a flatter surface to spin on for those of us with odd shaped heads.
-The padding inside the helmet is much more comfortable than a beanie.
+But skateboarding helmets provides a flat surface to spin on and the padding inside the helmet can be more comfortable than a beanie.
 Also, the plastic on helmets is great for spinning on most surfaces, even carpet.

 - Headspin Beanie and Headspin Hat – You can buy or make these, its just a normal beanie with material from a lawnchair or trampoline stiched on that provides a slick surface to spin on.
 The Headspin hat is padded and can be purchased at www.BreakdancingNinja.com/breakdancing_gear.html

 The following chart shows how to achieve that Breakdancing balance in your training.
 These are the elements that lead to great Breakdancers.

 Discipline (The Foundation)

 Anything worth while in life you will have to work hard for it, the good thing with Breakdancing is that once you are good at it you get to show off!
 Not only do you get the benefits of being a superhuman from Breakdancing, but you get to be creative, inspire, and have the ultimate bragging rights of being able to boogie down!
 Constantly remind yourself why you chose to Breakdance while you are training as a way to motivate yourself to continue.
 It is worth it, you can join the select few who have the most fun on the planet on the dance floor.